Best Tools and Apps for Freelancers on the Road

 More people are working on the fly: here’s why

-Now many people are choosing to work for themselves and doing so outside a formal office environment.
-The flexibility that being your own boss offers can be an attractive prospect.
+Many of us are choosing to work for ourselves and doing so outside a formal office environment.
+The flexibility and money making potential that being your own boss offers can be an attractive prospect.

-You can work from anywhere… get to decide your own hours… can hire your own team members.
+You can work from anywhere… get to decide your own hours… hire your own team members.

-Being your own manager means you even get to choose which projects you take on and who you work for.
-And, the range of freelancing software platforms available to find work is increasing every day.
+Being your own manager means you also get to choose which projects you take on and who you work for.
+Plus, the range of freelancing software platforms available to find work is growing every day.

-Because you have many lead sources and wear many hats (business owners are a one-person marketing, accounts, admin and service team), you rely on technology to help you do your job efficiently.
+Because you’ve got multiple lead sources and wear many hats (business owners are a one-person marketing, accounts, admin and service team) you rely on technology to help you do your job efficiently.
 We get it.

 Let us help you sort through what’s available.
-Whether you’re starting out or have been in the game for a while, we have a list of some top tools and best apps for freelancers.
-For your home, your car and wherever else you may find yourself (*cough* Maccas run *cough*).
+Whether you’re starting out or have been in the game for a while, we’ve got a list of some top tools and best apps for freelancers.
+For your home, car and wherever else you may find yourself (*cough* Maccas run *cough*).

 They’re sure to help you achieve your business goals no matter where you are.

-While this isn’t an exhaustive list, the following apps and digital tools are designed to help you work from home while giving you the flexibility to take work anywhere.
+While this isn’t an exhaustive list, the following apps and digital tools are designed to help freelancers work from home while giving them the flexibility to take work anywhere.

-- Cloud Storage: This might not seem like a time saver at first glance.
-But having backups of your files in the cloud might be the safeguard you can’t do without.
+This might not seem like a time saver at first glance.
+But having backups of your files in the cloud will likely be the safeguard you can’t do without.